 The high school has three Automatic External Defibrillators (AED) installed and accessible in case of an emergency.
-One is located outside the Bookstore on the second floor, a second is on the wall near the door to the Athletic Director's Office, and the third is outside the gymnasium.
+One is located outside the Learning Commons on the second floor, a second is on the wall near the door to the Athletic Director's Office, and the third is outside the gymnasium near the training room.
 A defibrillator is only to be used by a person who has had appropriate training, to include several high school staff members as well as coaches.
 Obviously, and as is the case with Fire Alarm equipment, defibrillators are not to be tampered with.
 Rather, it is imperative that they be kept in perfect working condition in order to perhaps someday save someone's life.